Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Killing the messenger is one way to deter people from taking risks in their own behalf, but we can also do it by imposing a heavy burden of strictly enforced policies.
 Because problem-solving organizations thrive best when they form partnerships with their people, limiting personal risk-taking harms both the individual and the organization.

 Sometimes we infringe the freedoms of others unintentionally, outside our awareness.
 Moving slowly leaves time to think.
 Pause.
 Check out what you're doing.
 If you're in a gray area, look first for another path.
-First in this series Go to top Top Next issue: Reverse Micromanagement Next Issue
+Ethical Influence: I First issue in this series Go to top Top Next issue: Reverse Micromanagement Next Issue

 303 Secrets of Workplace PoliticsIs every other day a tense, anxious, angry misery as you watch people around you, who couldn't even think their way through a game of Jacks, win at workplace politics and steal the credit and glory for just about everyone's best work including yours?
 Read 303 Secrets of Workplace Politics, filled with tips and techniques for succeeding in workplace politics.
 More info